All Episodes

 Time Text

-Yes, snurdly, I was dead serious.
+Yes, Snerdley, I was dead serious.

-All this talk about getting out of Iraq 16 months, 12 months, 8 months, whatever.
+All this talk about getting out of Iraq, 16 months, 12 months, 8 months, whatever.

 You just wait.

-Because it adds up to another timeline.
+All this is just talk because it adds up to another timeline.

 And a timeline is disastrous.

-I don't care if Maliki wants Maliki's gonna do what we want to do.
+Malachi's going to do what we want to do.

 It's just that simple.